 Data Fusion Framework.
 The calibrated system parameters (Ki,Di,Ri,ti and Pi)are instrumental in enabling the fusion of information derived from the multiple sensors.
 For each identified hand keypoint j, the objective is to estimate its 3D coordinates Xj,Yj,ZjTin the world frame W by optimally integrating the available observations: (1) the 2D image coordinates (uij,vij)Tdetected in each camera view i, and (2) the depth measurement d3j provided by the Kinect sensor.

 The fusion strategy capitalizes on the geometric constraints imposed by the multi-view setup and the direct range information from the RGB-D sensor.
 Multi-View Geometric Fusion: The primary fusion mechanism leverages the geometric consistency constraints across multiple views.
 Given the 2D observations mij=(uij,vij)T and the corresponding projection matrices Pi, the 3D point Mj=Xj,Yj,ZjTcan be estimated via triangulation.
 While linear methods like the Direct Linear Transformation (DLT) can provide an initial estimate by solving an overdetermined system of linear equations derived from the projection equations, superior accuracy is generally achieved through non-linear optimization.
 This typically involves minimizing the sum of squared reprojection errors over all available views:min Mji=13wproj,imij−π(Pi, Mj)2, where π(Pi, Mj) denotes the projective function mapping Mj onto the i-th image plane and wproj,i represents weighting factors, often uniform initially.
-This formulation inherently integrates the geometric information from all views, providing robustness through redundancy against noise and partial occlusions, provided the keypoint is reliably detected in at least two views.
+This formulation inherently integrates geometric information from all views, providing robustness through redundancy against noise and partial occlusions, provided the keypoint is reliably detected in at least two views.

 Depth Information Integration: The framework is enhanced by incorporating the direct depth measurement d3j from the Kinect sensor.
 This value provides an estimate of the point’s depth in the Kinect’s local coordinate system, Zc,3j.
 This depth relates to the world coordinates Mj via the Kinect’s extrinsic parameters: Zc,3j=R3Mj+t3z, where ⋅z denotes the Z-component.
 The depth information is typically integrated as an additional residual term within the non-linear least-squares optimization: